solson/rust-nightly-nix/README.md

 `date` determines which nightly to download (defaults to latest date where a nightly was successfully built).
 `system` is the system the compiler *runs* on (defaults to the system Nix is installed on).
 This is an LLVM- (and Rust-) style system name, not Nix-style.
-`hash` is the expect hash of the nightly download.
+`hash` is the expected hash of the nightly download.
 The default here is somewhat complex, and marginally better than just an unchecked download.
 If no hash is provided, rust-nightly-nix will first download the hash from Mozilla (an unchecked download), then use the downloaded hash to verify the compiler download.
 That way, the compiler download is always verified with some hash.